Translated Text from the Comune di Misilmeri Website

 **The information below is translated to the best of my ability from the Comune di Misilmeri homepage.
-Please note that, as I am not completely fluent, there may be some discrepancies.
+Please note that there may be some discrepancies.

 The Comune di Misilmeri is in the Province of Palermo, about 15 km southeast of the city of Palermo.
 It is inhabited by almost 24,000 people and sits in the mid-valley of the River Eleuterio on the southern slopes of Montagna Grande at about 129 meters above sea level.
 It became a Comune in the year 1812 as part of the abolition of feudal policies.
 Before this, it was a dukedom under the Bonanno family, who were Catholic princes.